Transductive Zero-Shot Hashing for Multilabel Image Retrieval: Experiments

 \subsubsection{Experiment between NUS-WIDE and COCO}

-~ Because the number of images in COCO which have the common classes accounts for a large proportion, we remove the common concepts and relative images from NUS-WIDE and keep COCO unchanged.
-After such data-clean, finally a subset of NUS-WIDE containing 100,303 images and 17 labels, and a subset of COCO containing 123,274 images and 80 labels are prepared for the following experiments.
-The two datasets are divided into train set, test query set and retrieval database according to the proportion of 14:1:5.
-While training, we randomly select 10,000 images from the train set.
+~ We remove the common concepts and relative images from NUS-WIDE and keep COCO unchanged.
+Finally, a subset of NUS-WIDE containing 100,303 images and 17 labels, and a subset of COCO containing 123,274 images and 80 labels are prepared for the following experiments.
+For both datasets, we randomly select 10,000 images as the training set, 2,000 images as the test query set, and the rest as the retrieval database.